Fusion (phonetics): North Germanic languages

-In dialects where /r/ is articulated uvularly, this process invariably takes place on idiolectal level.
+In dialects where /r/ is articulated uvularly, the process invariably takes place by idiolect.
 For example, /rɑːrt/ may be realised as [ʁɑːʁt] or [ʁɑːʈ].
 This may appear in regions where /r/ has recently become uvular.

 Austronesian languages

 Malay

-In Malay, the final consonant of the prefix /məN-/ (where N stands for a "placeless nasal", i.e. a nasal with no specified place of articulation) coalesces with a voiceless stop at the beginning of the root to which the prefix is attached.
+In Malay, the final consonant of the prefix /məN-/ (where N stands for a "placeless nasal", a nasal with no specified place of articulation) coalesces with a voiceless stop at the beginning of the root to which the prefix is attached.
 The resulting sound is a nasal that has the place of articulation of the root-initial consonant.
 For example: